 Sequencing

 This protocol generates libraries intended to be sequenced on Illumina sequencers.

+Make sure to use optimally compatible index pairs when pooling libraries prior to sequencing.

 Once libraries have been made, the optimal sequencing format needs to be decided on, as there are multiple different Illumina kits, which differ in their output, read length, and cost.